Syntax

 There are no supported OPTIONS values for existence constraints, but an empty options map is allowed for consistency.

-Create a relationship property existence constraint Enterprise Edition
+Relationship property existence constraint

 This command creates a property existence constraint on relationships with the specified relationship type and property.